hex705/MPM503_PONG/readme.md

 Interfacing MPM503_PONG
 =======================

+---

+NOTE -- when playing against self for development

+SERVER IP will be local machine -->  "127.0.0.1"
+SEVER PORT is 12345

+---

 1) The pong game interface is a **SERVER**.
 You must connect to it at the **IP** and **PORT** given on game day.